-The Pacific Island Forum Fisheries Agency (FFA) provides monitoring, control and surveillance policy and services to its members to build national capacity and regional solidarity to control fishing in the Pacific, including illegal, unreported and unknown fishing (IUU).
+The Pacific Islands Forum Fisheries Agency (FFA) provides monitoring, control and surveillance (MCS) policy and services to its members.
+This is to build national capacity and regional solidarity so that the Pacific Island states can effectively control fishing in the region, including illegal, unreported and unknown (IUU) fishing.

-FFA is also engaged in developing national Monitoring, Control and Surveillance (MCS) analytical capacity.
+FFA is also engaged in developing national capacity to carry out MCS analysis.

 Records of meetings, proceedings, reports of the Technical and Compliance Committee are on the WCPFC website.

-OFP also aims to build regional and national capacity in monitoring control and surveillance of regional tuna fisheries with the overall aim of eliminating illegal, unregulated and unreported (IUU) fishing.
+OFP also aims to build regional and national capacity in the monitoring, control and surveillance of regional tuna fisheries, with the aim of eliminating illegal, unregulated and unreported fishing.